eendroroy/numberlab/README.md

 A collection of numerical algorithms

+## Overview

+`numberlab` is a Rust library that provides a variety of numerical algorithms, including matrix operations, prime number sieves, and various sequences.
+It is designed to be easy to use and efficient.

 ## Installation

 To use the `numberlab` library in your Rust project, add the following to your `Cargo.toml`: